gohugoio/hugo/docs/content/content/archetypes.md

 ## Using archetypes

-If I wanted to create a new post in the `posts` section, I would run the following command:
+If I wanted to create a new post in the `post` section, I would run the following command:

-`hugo new posts/my-new-post.md`
+`hugo new post/my-new-post.md`

 Hugo would create the file with the following contents:

-### contents/posts/my-new-post.md
+### content/post/my-new-post.md

     +++
     title = "my new post"